gorkarevilla/sh_exporter/README.md

-# Prometheus SH Exporter
+# Prometheus SH Exporter for Pushgateway

-Run your own console commands defined in a yaml file and export the outputs in prometheus metrics format.
+Run your own console commands defined in a yaml file and export the outputs to prometheus pushgateway: https://github.com/prometheus/pushgateway.

 ## Setup